Carson Wentz Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Season Stats

-- He has added 159 rushing yards on 38 carries with one touchdown, averaging 13.3 yards per game.
+- He's also carried the ball 38 times for 159 yards and one touchdown, averaging 13.3 yards per game.

-- The Colts have thrown the ball in 54.6% of their plays from scrimmage this year while staying on the ground 45.4% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Colts, who rank third in the NFL in points scored, have attempted a pass 54.6% of the time while running the ball 45.4% of the time.

-- Wentz has thrown 47 passes in the red zone this season, 36.7% of his team's red zone plays.
+- Wentz accounts for 36.7% of his team's red zone plays, with 47 of his 398 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Texans.